 Most bear sprays can discharge a stream of highly concentrated pepper for 5 seconds or more.
 5-10 seconds is, in most scenarios, more than enough to deter a bear and get to a safer spot

-Large cans of bear spray, such as the X-ounce version of Counter Assault Bear Spray, can discharge for up to X seconds.
+Large cans of bear spray, such as the 10..2-ounce version of Counter Assault Bear Spray, can discharge for up to 7 seconds.
 That means you can give a brown or grizzly bear a full dose of bear spray 3 full times before you’re out of luck.

 Another benefit of longer spraying time?
-You don’t have to be very accurate.
-That’s probably the biggest reason why I will always choose bear spray over a firearm (legal restrictions aside).
+You don’t have to be very accurate – you can just spray and pray, literally, and eventually get the bear in the face.
+That’s probably the biggest reason why I will always choose bear spray over a firearm (legal restrictions aside) – I’m not relying on myself to stay cool under pressure and make an accurate shot.

-I don’t have to be a sharpshooter to survive a bear encounter with bear spray – I can literally be the worst shot in the world and still make it out okay.
+You don’t have to be a sharpshooter to survive a bear encounter if you’ve bear spray – you can literally be the worst shot in the world and still make it out okay.

 4. Spraying Distance